Montevideo: Public education

 The process of founding the country's public university began on 11 June 1833 with the passage of a law proposed by Senator Dámaso Antonio Larrañaga.
 It called for the creation of nine academic departments; the President of the Republic would pass a decree formally creating the departments once the majority of them were in operation.
 In 1836, the House of General Studies was formed, housing the departments of Latin, philosophy, mathematics, theology and jurisprudence.
 On 27 May 1838, Manuel Oribe passed a decree establishing the Greater University of the Republic.
-That decree had few practical effects, given the institutional instability of the Oriental Republic of the Uruguay at that time.
+That decree had few practical effects, given the institutional instability of the Oriental Republic of Uruguay at that time.

 Private education

 The largest private university in Uruguay, is also located in Montevideo.
-ORT Uruguay was first established as a non-profit organization in 1942, and was officially certified as a private university in September 1996, becoming the second private educational institution in the country to achieve that status.
+ORT Uruguay was first established as a non-profit organization in 1942, and was officially certified as a private university in September 1996, becoming the first private educational institution in the country to achieve that status.
 It is a member of World ORT, an international educational network founded in 1880 by the Jewish community in Saint Petersburg, Russia.

 The university has about 8,000 students, distributed among 5 faculties and institutes, mainly geared towards the sciences and technology/engineering.
 Its rector as of 2010 is Dr. Jorge A. Grünberg.

+Another private university in Uruguay is the University of Montevideo (Spanish: Universidad de Montevideo, short: UM).
+It opened in 1986 and obtained the right to be legally named a university in 1997.
+With its seven schools the UM has facilities all over Montevideo.
+The Universidad de Montevideo also holds more than 250 partnerships with other universities in 47 countries.
+Since 2019 is the university ranked in the Top 500 in the world by the QS World University Rankings (QSWUR).

 The Montevideo Crandon Institute is an American School of missionary origin and the main Methodist educational institution in Uruguay.
 Founded in 1879 and supported by the Women's Society of the Methodist Church of the United States, it is one of the most traditional and emblematic institutions in the city inculcating John Wesley's values.
 Its alumni include presidents, senators, ambassadors and Nobel Prize winners, along with musicians, scientists, and others.
 The Montevideo Crandon Institute boasts of being the first academic institution in South America where a home economics course was taught.